 The goal is to remove the interference signal from the measured signal by using a reference signal x(n) that is highly correlated with the interference signal.
 The example considered here is an application of adaptive filters to fetal electrocardiography, in which a maternal heartbeat signal is adaptively removed from a fetal heartbeat sensor signal.
+For more information about adaptive filters and their applications, see Overview of Adaptive Filters and Applications.
 This example is adapted from Widrow, et al, "Adaptive noise canceling: Principles and applications," Proc.
-IEEE®, vol. 63, no. 12, pp. 1692-1716, December 1975.
+IEEE(R), vol. 63, no. 12, pp. 1692-1716, December 1975.

 The heart of a fetus beats noticeably faster than that of its mother, with rates ranging from 120 to 160 beats per minute.
 The amplitude of the fetal electrocardiogram is also much weaker than that of the maternal electrocardiogram.
 The example creates an electrocardiogram signal corresponding to a heart rate of 139 beats per minute and a peak voltage of 0.25 millivolts for simulating fetal heartbeat.

 The maternal electrocardiogram signal is obtained from the chest of the mother.
 The goal of the adaptive noise canceller in this task is to adaptively remove the maternal heartbeat signal from the fetal electrocardiogram signal.
 The canceller needs a reference signal generated from a maternal electrocardiogram to perform this task.
-Just like the fetal electrocardiogram signal, the maternal electrocardiogram signal will contain some additive broadband noise.
+In addition, we shall add a small amount of uncorrelated Gaussian noise to simulate any broadband noise sources within the measurement that can be controlled from the user interface.

 The measured fetal electrocardiogram signal from the abdomen of the mother is usually dominated by the maternal heartbeat signal that propagates from the chest cavity to the abdomen.
 We shall describe this propagation path as a linear FIR filter with 10 randomized coefficients.
-In addition, we shall add a small amount of uncorrelated Gaussian noise to simulate any broadband noise sources within the measurement.
+The addition of this FIR filtered maternal heartbeat signal introduces the correlation between measured signal and the reference signal which makes an adaptive filter suitable to remove the inference signal.
+Just like the maternal electrocardiogram signal, the fetal electrocardiogram signal also contains some additive broadband noise that can be controlled from the user interface.